Marieskau-hub/femicide-graph-pipeline/README.md

 ## Data availability and reproducibility

 The original case datasets are not included due to data protection restrictions.
-The code documents the graph-construction pipeline and can be run only with authorised access to structured case data following the FDO schema (contact Center for Voldsforebyggelse).
+The code documents the graph-construction pipeline and can be run only with authorised access to structured case data following the FDO schema

 The repository supports methodological inspection and partial reproducibility of the pipeline logic, but not full data-level reproduction without the protected dataset.